huggingface/naacl_transfer_learning_tutorial/README.md

 ## Abstract

-The classic supervised machine learning paradigm is based on learning in isolation, a single predictive model for a task using a single dataset.
+The classic supervised machine learning paradigm is based on learning in isolation a single predictive model for a task using a single dataset.
 This approach requires a large number of training examples and performs best for well-defined and narrow tasks.
 Transfer learning refers to a set of methods that extend this approach by leveraging data from additional domains or tasks to train a model with better generalization properties.

-Over the last two years, the field of Natural Language Processing (NLP) has witnessed the emergence of several transfer learning methods and architectures which significantly improved upon the state-of-the-art on a wide range of NLP tasks.
+Over the last two years, the field of Natural Language Processing (NLP) has witnessed the emergence of several transfer learning methods and architectures, which significantly improved upon the state-of-the-art on a wide range of NLP tasks.

 These improvements together with the wide availability and ease of integration of these methods are reminiscent of the factors that led to the success of pretrained word embeddings and ImageNet pretraining in computer vision, and indicate that these methods will likely become a common tool in the NLP landscape as well as an important research direction.